 14. Find a niche you can be expert in

 People usually visit blogs hoping to find a solution to their problem.
 If your blog is unfocused and contains posts on many different topics your visitors are likely to go elsewhere to a blog that’s focused only on their area of interest.

 Although a niche blog reduces the size of your overall audience, it’s more likely to keep them coming back for more.
 An excellent example I often like to cite is that of a little blog that was only a collection of exam notes for a single exam.

 When it’s owner realized that it was suddenly and unexpectedly generating a large amount of traffic he rushed to produce an ebook to profit from it.
 The blogger, Pat Flynn, was soon making over $30,000 monthly from that site and went on to build an international blogging empire.
 Read his story here.

 To wrap things up, another 7 Secrets from Neil Patel:

-Do YOU have any blogging secrets you’d like to share?
+Do YOU have any secret blogging tips you’d like to share?
 Let me know in the comments!

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'